 IPL 2020 Orange Cap Holder: KL Rahul Retains Top Spot in Run-scoring Charts

-Kings XI Punjab batsman KL Rahul (302 runs) retained the top spot in the run-scoring charts after the IPL 2020 match between Mumbai Indians and Rajasthan Royals.
+IPL 2020 Orange Cap holder: Kings XI Punjab batsman KL Rahul (302 runs) retained the top spot in the run-scoring charts after the IPL 2020 match between Kolkata Knight Riders and Chennai Super Kings

 - Cricketnext Staff